What is the Sticky Wage Theory?

-- Minimum Wage Laws: Legislation regarding minimum wages result in employers being unable to cut wages in the short term.
+- Minimum Wage Laws: Legislation regarding minimum wages results in employers being unable to cut wages below that level.

 - Employment Contracts: Wages are often calculated on an annual basis and are therefore fixed in the short term.
 Employers typically abide by the terms of the employment contract.

-- Costs Associated with Labor: Unlike other goods, labor involves costs associated with the hiring and firing of workers.
-If an employee’s already been trained, cutting wages may result in the employee quitting, which would result in costs associated with the training of new employees.
+Costs Associated with Labor: Unlike other goods, labor involves costs associated with the hiring and firing of workers.
+If an employee has already been trained, cutting wages may result in the employee quitting, which would result in costs associated with the training of new employees.

 Sticky Wage Theory and Unemployment

-In a recession, the demand for goods decreases, reducing the demand for labor.
+In a recession, the demand for goods decreases, reducing the demand for production and labor.
 Since corporations and employees are resistant to wage cuts, corporations may decide to lay off employees instead, increasing unemployment.

 Even with sticky wages, the labor market gradually returns to equilibrium.
 It results from inflation slowly cutting nominal wages, providing a way for employers to lower wages without taking any action.
 When inflation occurs, real wages decrease, which reduces the demand for labor.
 It helps the labor market gradually reach equilibrium.